asantos00/website/content/blog/error-handling-with-react-and-redux.md

 Let's create an HTTP request and write the error handling approach.

-We will use _thunks_ as we believe they're simpler to understand.
-If you're not familiar with them, they're functions that produce side-effects and `dispatch` actions.
+We will use [redux-thunk](https://github.com/reduxjs/redux-thunk) as we believe they're simpler to understand.
+If you're not familiar with them: they are functions that produce side-effects and dispatch actions.

 ```js
 const createArticle = (title, text) => dispatch => {